netdata/learn/docs/cloud/visualize/overview.md

 ### Aggregate functions over time

 When the granularity of the data collected is higher than the plotted points on the chart an aggregation function over time is applied.
-By default the aggregation applied is _average_ but user can choose different options from:
+By default the aggregation applied is _average_ but the user can choose different options from the following:
 * Min
 * Max
 * Average